 Physical therapy is usually necessary when there needs to be specialized care based on the patient and the pain problem they’re currently experiencing.
 Then, the physical therapist works with them to devise a treatment plan to get them back to feeling normal again with reduced pain.
 This provides long-term pain relief and real results that won’t leave you feeling frustrated that you can’t seem to find a way to fix the pain problem you continue to experience.

 That’s why here at Pro+Kinetix Physical Therapy & Performance we help our patients find the relief they’re looking for by using physical therapy techniques to help them win their life back.

 No matter what kind of pain problem you’re experiencing – we’ll help you reach your goals and figure out a way to get you back to living life to the fullest.

-Now You Know Now you know the difference between massage and physical therapy.
-Hopefully, this gives you a little insight into what each therapy can help you with and why.
+Now you know the difference between massage and physical therapy.
+Hopefully, this gives you and our patients in Minneapolis insight into what physical and massage therapy can do to help and why.
 Depending on what you’re experiencing and what issues you’d like to have resolved — there are solutions out there waiting for you.

-Whether you’re looking to relieve some pain with massage therapy or looking to heal an injury that’s left you feeling frustrated — knowing the difference between each therapy can help narrow down your decision-making and trust that you’re making the best choice for you and your health.
+If you are still weighing massage vs physical therapy in Minneapolis or looking to heal an injury that’s left you feeling frustrated — knowing the differences we listed above can help narrow down your decision-making and trust that you’re making the best choice for you and your health.